PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit converts the wrong-way NCHW-to-NHWC Transpose- before-Conv sanitizer to differential `ModelIRGraphIndex` updates.
-Indexed Transpose candidates and consumer lists replace the complete consumer-map rebuild that formerly ran after every match.
-All accepted Conv input rewrites and Transpose removals update the same function-owned index.
-Multiple matches, multi-Conv fan-out, non-Conv fan-out, filter-channel mismatch, graph-output preservation, and the complete former result are characterized exactly.
+The latest implementation unit removes duplicate direct/PyTorch recurrent orphan-step repair rules.
+One Torch-free `recurrent_alias` owner now preflights the exact `*_h_step_N`/`*_c_step_N` grammar, builds at most one `ModelIRGraphIndex`, finds the first matching Reshape through indexed shape- tensor consumers, and updates every alias consumer differentially.
+The direct wrapper preserves its count dictionary and the PyTorch wrapper preserves its `None` return.
+Multiple aliases, first-match order, public input/output, produced and missing aliases, no-consumer cleanup, and complete former direct behavior are characterized exactly.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.